ludyna/lu_brain/CONTRIBUTOR.md

 Files my_module_2.lu and my_src_subfolder.lu should be included in my_module.lu.

-Source subfolders like my_src_subfolder should not have src folder. src folder should be in modules only.
+Source sub-folders like my_src_subfolder should not have src folder. src folder should be in modules only.

 In short, modules have top-level header files and top-level src folder, source sub-folders don't have top-level header files and top-level src folders.